Chloe Frazer: Reception

 Most critics have received Chloe Frazer positively, focusing on her strength and sexuality; they often cite her as an exceptional example of an independent female video game character.
 Tom Cross of Gamasutra called Chloe a strong woman, and compared her to Elika from Prince of Persia.
 He further called her a "first" in video games – a heterosexual female who badgers the male protagonist and displays competency and guile: "Chloe Frazer stands head and shoulders above all video game characters, but compared to most women in games, she is truly unique".
 He also characterizes her as one of "the most fun, interesting, inoffensive characters in video games".
 Cross also cited her as a character who accurately reflects the nature of human sexual desire and frustration.
 GamesRadar named Chloe "Miss 2009" of the "Sexiest New Characters of the Decade", calling her exotic and flirtatious.
 Entertainment Weekly's Darren Franich listed her as one of "15 Kick-Ass Women in Videogames", describing her as "tough, funny, and prone to backstabbing".

 Claudia Black commented that Chloe was fun to portray, and is essentially "Indiana Jones with nice hair".
 Uncharted 2: Among Thieves game designer Justin Richmond called Chloe his favorite character.
 Black was nominated at the 2009 Spike Video Game Awards under the category "Best Voice" for her work as Chloe.
-Chloe was added to Fortnite Battle Royale with Drake in February 2022.
+Chloe was added to Fortnite Battle Royale with Nathan Drake in February 2022.